studersi/test-4/Tutorial-07-README.md

    2113 981172 Restricted SQL Character Anomaly Detection Alert - Total # of special characters exceeded
 ```

-This is typical, because a cookie is sent along with every request based on the *path parameter*.
+This is typical, because a cookie is sent along with every request dependent on the *path parameter*.
 If a cookie has a score indicative of a *false positive* this quickly results in a high number of false alarms.
 It would now be interesting to check the content of the cookie, but all parameter content was lost when preparing the sample log file.
-At this point it should be noted that we are dealing with a cooking containing a `uuid` and the four hyphens in a `uuid` are already enough to set off a false alarm.
+At this point it should be noted that we are dealing with a cookie containing a `uuid` and the four hyphens in a `uuid` are already enough to set off a false alarm.
 But that’s only incidental.
 Let’s get to the *ignore rule*.
 The script `modsec-rulereport.rb` can also give us a recommendation here:

 ```bash
 $> cat labor-07-example-error.log | grep "REQUEST_COOKIES:X0_org" | modsec-rulereport.rb --mode parameter